khishh/team-management-app/README.md

 1. Navigate to the project directory

 2. Make sure to set SECRET_KEY in .env file under the root directory.
-The key can be obtained from here: https://upload.disroot.org/r/R8UJXZup#yFGr/IPFicNyiEcgxEDwMLTcNrSFTp6pnyR57f0VIPM=

 3. Create a virtual environment (* Need to install virtualenv via pip before)